Lua Scripting Tutorial, Part 2¶

 end

--- Connect the function to the trigger event
+-- Connect the function to the trigger interacted event

 As your scripts get longer, these practices will make them easier to read and edit.